deathaplenty/Auramance/src/collections/_posts/2018-09-13-Welcome-to-the-new-wiki.md

 ---
-  title: Welcome to the new wiki
+  title: Welcome to the New Wiki
   layout: post
 ---